benwhalley/just-enough-r/docs/index.md

 This guide is extremely opinionated.

 There are many ways to get things done with R, but trying to learn them all at once causes unhappiness.
 In particular, lots of the base R functions are old, quirky, inconstently named, and hard to remember.
 This guide recommends that you use several new 'packages' that replicate and extend some of R's basic functionality.

-Using this new set of packages, which are very thoughtfull designed and work together nicely, will help you form a more consistent mental model of how to work in R. You can learn the crufty old bits (which do still have their uses) later on.
+Using this new set of packages, which are very thoughtfully designed and work together nicely, will help you form a more consistent mental model and workflow in R. You can learn the crufty old bits (which do still have their uses) later on.

-I also assume you are using the RStudio editor and working in an RMarkdown document (see the next section).
+The guide also assumes you are using the [RStudio editor](#rstudio) and working in an [RMarkdown document](#rmarkdown) (see the next section).
 This is important because this guide itself is written in RMarkdown, and editing it will be an important part of the learning process.
 If you don't have access to RStudio yet, see the [installation guide](installation.html).

-## License
+## License {-}

 These documents are licensed under the [CC BY-SA licence](https://creativecommons.org/licenses/by-sa/4.0/).